Yabba Dabba Dinosaurs

-Yabba Dabba Dinosaurs is an American animated streaming television series and a spin-off of the original series, The Flintstones.
+Yabba Dabba Dinosaurs is an American animated television series and a spin-off of the original series, The Flintstones.
 Like Cave Kids, the series focuses on the lives of best friends Pebbles Flintstone and Bamm-Bamm Rubble, who are joined by Dino for many adventures in the Stone Age.
 The series premiered on HBO Max on September 30, 2021.
 The series was removed from HBO Max in August 2022.

-This is the first full-length Flintstones TV series in 19 years since The Rubbles and the first since the closure of the Hanna-Barbera studio and also the first Flintstones TV series without the original creators William Hanna and Joseph Barbera who both died respectively in 2001 and 2006.
+This is the first full-length Flintstones TV series in 19 years since The Rubbles and the first since the closure of the Hanna-Barbera studio and also the first Flintstones TV series without the original creators, William Hanna and Joseph Barbera, who both died respectively in 2001 and 2006.